-Types of Photoelectric Sensors
+Types of photoelectric sensors

 There are several types of photoelectric sensors, some of which are described below:

-Reflective Sensors: This type of sensor uses a light source and a light receiver placed side by side.
+Reflection Sensors: This type of sensor uses a light source and a light receiver placed side by side.
 The light emitted by the source reflects off an object and returns to the receiver, allowing the sensor to detect the presence of an obstacle.

 Fiber optic sensors: These sensors use an optical fiber to transmit light from the source to the object and from the object to the receiver.
-This enables detection in confined spaces and in applications where sensors must be located in hard-to-reach areas.
+This enables detection in tight spaces and in applications where sensors must be located in hard-to-reach areas.

-Operation of a Photoelectric Sensor
+Operation of a photoelectric sensor

 In general, they work as follows: